RosaleeKnight/study-notes/cybersecurity-terminology.md

 Ransomware: Malicious software designed to block access to a computer system until a sum of money is paid.

-Rootkit: Malware designed to remain hidden on your computer.
+Rootkit: Malware designed to remain hidden on your computer that allows hackers remote access.

 Router: A piece of network hardware that allows communication between your local network and the internet.